abdelrhman94/learn-angular/README.md

 4. adding logic with directive

 # Data Binding and Pipes

 1. property binding
 2. handling events with event binding
 3. handling input with two way data binding
 4. transforming data with pipes

+# More on Components

+1. Defining an Interface
+2. Encapsulating Components
+3. Using Lifecycle Hooks
+4. Building a Custom Pipe